Is Dental Tourism in India Safe? What the Credentials and Data Show

 Key Takeaways

-- A typical 9-day DentAItinerary trip: roughly 4-5 treatment-touchpoint days + 4-5 curated leisure days (Delhi heritage, Agra Taj Mahal, food, recovery time).
+- A typical 9-day DentAItinerary trip runs roughly 4-5 treatment-touchpoint days alongside 4-5 curated leisure days of Delhi heritage, the Taj Mahal at Agra, food, and recovery time.
 The trip is built around your treatment, not the other way around.

 - Outcomes at credentialed clinics with proper follow-up are comparable to UK private; the difference appears only when follow-up is skipped.